Let’s Learn, Enjoy and Revitalize Our Beautiful Heritage, Language and Culture Together!

 (The turtle teaches us to be honest and to live in harmony with ourselves and others.
 It also represents turtle island the land we live on.)

-Respect is the gift from the Buffalo.
+Respect is the gift from the moose.
 In all life, respect is the first and foremost.
 Respect oneself and respect will be bestowed (i.e. treat your body with respect and it will look after itself; treat it with poison and it will destroy itself).
 Treat others the way you want to be treated and be mindful of the balance of all living things.

 (The bear has great strength and wisdom, showing us how to face challenges with courage.)